ianunruh/monitoring/README.md

 ### Flume

 [Flume](http://flume.apache.org) is a distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of log data.
-This package provides scripts for using Flume with Elasticsearch and the Syslog and Avro protocols.
+This package provides scripts for using Flume with Elasticsearch and receivers for Avro and Syslog protocols.

 ```sh
 vagrant up --no-provision monitoring